Mobile ad mediation: What is it and how does it help app developers?

 Mobile ad mediation platforms

 If you’re looking to monetize your game through ads, you’ve likely come across the term "mobile ad mediation."
-Mediation platforms are indispensable tools for driving game growth, but it’s not always clear why they are important and how they work.
-By the end of this article, you’ll understand everything you need to know about ad mediation.
+By the end of this article, you’ll understand everything you need to know about ad mediation and how it works.

 What is mobile ad mediation?